These 7 Famous Homicides In Alabama Will Never Be Forgotten

-It’s hard to believe something as terrible as a homicide can occur.
+It’s hard to believe something as terrible as homicide can occur in our great state.
 What’s even more terrible is when it occurs close to home.
-Many famous homicides have occurred right here in Alabama.
-Some occurred centuries ago, many occurred decades ago and a few have occurred in recent years.
+Many famous murders in Alabama made headlines over the years.
+Some occurred centuries ago, many occurred decades ago, and a few have occurred in recent years.
 While some homicides received more attention than others, all were very horrible events that should’ve never happened.
 Listed below are 7 well-known homicides that occurred in Alabama and will never be forgotten.